rfsense/Bluetooth-BLE-Scanner-Sniffer/README.md

 # Bluetooth BLE Scanner/Sniffer
- Python code to sniff BLE packets from around using PC with Microchip BLE Module as Observer
+ Python code to sniff BLE packets from around using PC with Microchip PICTAIL BLE Module as Observer.